International Research Opportunities Program (IROP)

 Students of all majors may apply for an IROP award to fund their research, scholarly, or creative project.
 Students applying for IROP must have a minimum 3.0 cumulative GPA and junior-level preparation in their major prior to conducting the proposed research.

 Any student interested in applying for an IROP grant must first file a Confidential Reference of Student Conduct form to establish eligibility.
-We advise downloading the form, completing the top part, and hand delivering it to the UNH Judicial Programs Office in Hitchcock Hall before you begin work on an application.
+We advise downloading the form, completing the top part, and hand delivering it to your College Dean's Office before you begin work on an application.
 Doing so will quickly establish eligibility for students with a clear record, or indicate the need for a petition.

 Note that any student sanctioned by the University Student Conduct System for a serious violation of the University of New Hampshire Student Rights, Rules and Responsibilities must petition his or her dean's office prior to consideration for participation in a UNH-managed or UNH-approved study away program.